nuntawat168/interview-test-04/README.md

 ```
 - `src` folder contains the source files for each coding challenge.
 - `tests` folder contains the corresponding test files.
-- `README.md` provides an overview of the project, explanations for each coding challenge, and instructions for running the tests.
+- `README.md` provides an overview of the project and instructions for running the tests.
 - `package.json` includes project metadata and dependencies.

 ## How to Run Tests